-MCC is management level committee which carries out credit lending decisions including but not limited to approval and renewal of credit facilities, review and monitor portfolio performance in line with the credit risk strategy, decisions on debt settlement, provisioning write off and amendments to pricing, grades and waiver.
+MCC is a management level committee which carries out credit lending decisions including but not limited to approval and renewal of credit facilities, review and monitoring of portfolio performance in line with the credit risk strategy, decisions on debt settlement, provisioning write off and amendments to pricing, grades and waivers.

-The role of the MIC is to support the Board in the management of the Investment Portfolios of the Group to ensure they conform to the strategic vision of the same and support the Board in monitoring and reporting the performance of these portfolios.
+The role of the MIC is to support the Board in the management of Investment Portfolios of the Group to ensure they conform to the strategic vision and support the Board in monitoring and reporting the performance of these portfolios.

-The Group ALCO is responsible for balance sheet management and quality of the funding plan as well as the management of capital and the establishment of, and compliance with, policies relating to balance sheet management, including management of our liquidity, capital adequacy and structural foreign exchange and interest rate risk.
-The committee also approves the contingency funding plan as well as the funds transfer pricing among other things.
+The Group ALCO is responsible for balance sheet management and quality of the funding plan as well as the management of capital and the establishment of, and compliance with, policies relating to balance sheet management, including management of liquidity, capital adequacy and structural foreign exchange and interest rate risk.
+The committee also reviews the contingency funding plan as well as the funds transfer pricing among other things.

 The GRC is responsible for the management of all risks other than those delegated to MCC, MIC and Group ALCO and ensures the effective management of risk throughout the group in support of the group's business strategy and group's risk appetite.
-The committee approves risk policies and analytical models to ensure effective management of credit, market, operational, business continuity and reputational, compliance, legal, market conduct and other risks confronting the group.
+The committee supports Board Committees in the review and approval of policies to ensure effective management of credit, market, operational, business continuity, reputational, compliance, legal, market conduct and other risks confronting the group.